winstxnhdw/rc15-hax/README.md

 ## Usage

 Download [Robocraft 2015](https://drive.google.com/file/d/1T3i7x2OC0GuELEWjSt_fuWAge-xAsZEi/view?usp=sharing) and register an account [here](https://phoenixsoftworks.net/register.html).
-Run the following command on git bash when you have logged into the game.
+Run the following command on Git bash when you have logged into the game.
 Read the [wiki](https://github.com/winstxnhdw/rc15-hax/wiki/Features) to learn about its features.

 ```bash
 sh launch.sh